lexibank/tlopo/out/vol2/chapter9.md

 NCV: Tolomako           na novi          ‘yesterday’
 ```

-The term below reflects POc &ast;boŋi ‘night, day of twenty-four hours’ prefixed with the past formative &ast;na-.
-The reconstruction of &ast;na-boŋi ‘yesterday’ as far back as POc is questionable, as it is not well attested outside Meso-Melanesian languages.
+The term below reflects POc _&ast;boŋi_ ‘night, day of twenty-four hours’ prefixed with the past formative _&ast;na-_.
+The reconstruction of _&ast;na-boŋi_ ‘yesterday’ as far back as POc is questionable, as it is not well attested outside Meso-Melanesian languages.

 <table>
 <tr>